ahof1704/VocalMat/README.md

 <p align="justify"> In order for our script to work in your Cluster it must have Slurm support.
 Minor changes might have to be made to adapt the script to your Cluster configuration.

 - I want a new feature for `VocalMat`, can I contribute?
 <p align="justify"> Yes!
-If you like VocalMat and want to help us add new features, please create a pull-request!
+If you like VocalMat and want to help us add new features, please create a pull request!

 <!-- version-control: 1.0 -->